Rudolf Kern

-Rudolf Richard Hermann Kern (14 June 1871 – 2 February 1952) was a German architect and builder who worked in Bydgoszcz during the late Prussian era.
-Between 1903 and 1914, he designed a succession of tenements and villas, many of which have been preserved.
+Rudolf Richard Hermann Kern (June 14, 1871 – February 2, 1952) was a German architect and builder who worked in Bydgoszcz during the late Prussian era.
+Between 1903 and 1914, he designed a series of tenements and villas, several of which have been preserved.

 Early life

-Kern was born on 14 June 1871 in Thorn (now Toruń, Poland).
-He received his initial education in local Prussian schools before pursuing technical and architectural studies.
+Kern was born on June 14, 1871, in Thorn (now Toruń, Poland), which was a part of the German Empire.
+He received his early education in local Prussian schools before pursuing technical and architectural studies.

 Career

-Rudolf Kern is believed to have trained in the studio of Józef Święcicki.
-From 1903 to the beginning of the 1920s, he operated his own architectural and construction office.
-During this time, he designed and constructed tenement houses that were then sold to real estate brokers, like as those along Cieszkowskiego Street.
+Kern is believed to have trained in the studio of Józef Święcicki.
+From 1903 to the early 1920s, Kern operated his own architectural and construction office, which designed and built several tenement buildings that were later sold to real estate brokers, including several located on Cieszkowskiego Street.